ChristabelAtieno/Store_Orders_Analysis/README.md

 **Data cleaning and Preprocessing**

 The data was cleaned and preprocessed as follows:

-The order date and ship date were converted to datetime data type and the sales column was converted to float data type The unwanted columns were also dropped
+The order date and ship date were converted to datetime data type and the sales column was converted to float data type.
+The unwanted columns were also dropped

 **Data Analysis**